2026 Updated

 ChatGPT can generate Minecraft plugin source code, but it doesn't compile it.
 You'll receive raw Java that requires a developer environment (JDK, Maven, IntelliJ) to build and test — and it frequently contains API errors that need manual fixing.
 StackNest handles all of this for you: it generates, compiles, fixes, and packages the JAR.

 Yes.
-StackNest is specifically built around the modern Paper API (1.21.x), Folia's RegionTaskScheduler, Velocity 3.x, and current plugin patterns.
+StackNest is specifically built around the modern Paper API for 26.1 and 1.21.x compatibility targets, Folia's RegionTaskScheduler, Velocity 3.x, and current plugin patterns.
 General-purpose AI tools like ChatGPT often generate code using deprecated Bukkit patterns or outdated API methods that cause compile errors or warnings against modern server versions.

 How much does the best Minecraft plugin generator cost?